 The interest rate swaps associated with our cash flow hedges are recorded at fair value on a recurring basis.
 We assess effectiveness of our cash flow hedges both at inception and on an ongoing basis.
-The effective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recorded in accumulated other comprehensive loss and is subsequently reclassified into interest expense as interest is incurred on the related variable rate debt within the next twelve months, we expect to reclassify an estimated \$4.1 million as an increase to interest expense.
+The effective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recorded in accumulated other comprehensive loss and is subsequently reclassified into interest expense as interest is incurred on the related variable rate debt; within the next twelve months, we expect to reclassify an estimated \$3.8 million as an increase to interest expense.
 Our cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument do not perfectly match such as notional amounts, settlement dates, reset dates, calculation period and LIBOR rate.
 In addition, we evaluate the default risk of the counterparty by monitoring the credit worthiness of the counterparty.
-When ineffectiveness exists, the ineffective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recognized in earnings in the period affected.
-Hedge ineffectiveness did not impact earnings in 2013, 2012 or 2011, and we do not anticipate it will have a significant effect in the future.
+When ineffectiveness exists, the ineffective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recognized in earnings in 2014, 2013 or 2012, and we do not anticipate it will have a significant effect in the future.